matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 >
 > One of: `[true false]`.

-In order to be backwards compatible with MSC2675 (and Synapse's legacy implementation), the `recurse` parameter must be optional (defaulting to `false`).
+In order to be backwards compatible the `recurse` parameter must be optional (defaulting to `false`).

 Regardless of the value of the `recurse` parameter, events will always be returned in the same order as they would be by the `/messages` API.